 Almost 100 years old, the Chuck Taylor All Star is in many ways the Coca-Cola of sneakers.
 Converse wanted to continue to innovate and deliver fresh purchasing options their customers.
 But it needed to feel organic and necessary, rather than corporate tinkering.

-The danger of alienating Converse’s core consumer with thoughtless corporate tinkering was even greater, because Converse’s core consumer are creatives and artists, rockers and skateboarders, rebels and iconoclasts.
+We knew the danger of alienating Converse’s core consumer with thoughtless tweaking, because Converse’s core consumer are creatives and artists, rockers and skateboarders, rebels and iconoclasts.
 That’s where a collaboration with The Sense Network came in; synonymous with Converse’s core consumers, they live at the edges of culture.

 Use this form to tell it like it is.
 We love feedback.